Lutein: benefits, dosage, contraindications

 Immunomodulatory

-The recommended doses of carotenoids are around 6 to 10 mg per day and should never exceed 20 mg per day.
+Recommended carotenoid doses are on the order of 6 to 10 mg per day and should never exceed 20 mg per day.

-The recommended doses of carotenoids are around 6 to 10 mg per day and should never exceed 20 mg per day.
+Recommended carotenoid doses are on the order of 6 to 10 mg per day and should never exceed 20 mg per day.

 Interactions